khofstadter/khofstadter.com/index.md

 layout: default
 ---

 Hey there!
-I'm tEdör, a Hungarian interdisciplinary researcher living in England.
-This website shares my progress on learning science to produce art.
+I’m tEdör, a Hungarian interdisciplinary researcher living in England.
+This website shares my progress in learning science to produce art.

-While my main focus is on using sound to induce and maintain alter states of consciousness (ASC), I am also interested in developing my personal knowledge management with the Zettlekasten method and in keeping my family healthy with exercise and food.
+While my main focus is on using sound to induce and maintain altered states of consciousness (ASC), I am also interested in developing my personal knowledge management skills with the Zettlekasten method and keeping my family healthy with exercise and food.

-Subscribing to my mailing list below, to hear more about my progress.
+Subscribe to my mailing list below to hear more about my progress.

 <br>